vitalydolgov/kanji-app/README.md

 Although the app takes hardcore approach, if you don't remember card, state always resets:
 *Repeat/Learned --(again)--> New*

 There are a couple of shortcuts: In *Learn* window you can press `space` to show back side, and `space` again to mark success, or `x` to mark failure.
+You can also undo your answers with `⌘Z`.

 ### Settings